Our Services

 Helpful Resources

-Topical cold sore treatments like docosanol and acyclovir or penciclovir creams are generally considered low risk in pregnancy when used as directed, and lip cold sores themselves are usually not dangerous to the baby during pregnancy.
+Topical cold sore treatments such as docosanol, acyclovir, and penciclovir creams are generally considered low risk during pregnancy when used as directed.
+Lip cold sores themselves are typically not dangerous to your baby during pregnancy.

 If you are pregnant and notice a bump on lip, it can be worrying.
 Many people immediately think of cold sores, but not every lip bump is caused by the same thing.
 During pregnancy, hormonal changes can make your skin more sensitive and prone to flare-ups, including cold sores.